mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 40 - DTOs/readme.md

     // Lots of protocol
 }

-// If we need to transfer to an External system we need
+// If you need to transfer to an External system you need
 // to duplicate (and maintain) the structure

 final class SocialNetworkProfileDTO {

-    private $userName;

-    public function __construct() {
+   private $userName; // duplicated to be synchronized private $friends; // duplicated to be synchronized private $feed; // duplicated to be synchronized public function __construct() {
-        // Empty construct without validations
+   // Empty constructor without validations
    }

    // No protocol, just serializers
 }

-// If we need to transfer to an External system we create an anemic DTO
+// If you need to transfer to an External system we create an anemic DTO
 $janesProfileToTransfer = new SocialNetworkProfileDTO();
 ```